andongzhengyang/Final_Project/index.md

 The seventh plot we have is the one that descirbe the distribution of wait time by two service during the morning and evening rush hour by using histogram.

+The eighth plot we have is the one that descirbe the distribution of total duration by two service during the morning and evening rush hour by using histogram.

 ![](Plots/waittime_histo.png)

 The eighth plot we have is the one that descirbe the distribution of total duration by two service during the morning and evening rush hour by using histogram.

-![](Plots/totalduration_histo.png)

 The ninghth plot we have is the one that descirbe the distribution of total duration by two service during the morning and evening rush hour by using boxplot.
 We cna find that the during the morning rush hour, the total duration of Lyft is longer than uber, but during the night rush hour, the total duration of Lyft is shorter than Uber.

+![](Plots/totalduration_histo.png)
 ![](Plots/totalduration_boxp.png)

 The tenth plot we have is the one that compare the price for two service during the morning rush hour.
 We can find that Lyft is cheaper than Uber for most of time.